Bluegrass Bowl: Media coverage

 ABC's coverage of the otherwise forgettable Bluegrass Bowl was notable for two reasons: it was the last broadcast of Harry Wismer and the first national telecast to feature Howard Cosell.
 It was also the first-ever national broadcast of a Florida State football game.
 Due to the cold weather, the press covering the game deserted the windowless press box and all crowded into a single enclosed, heated room with windows for the game.

 Aftermath

 In January 1959, officials stated that paid attendance for the game was 3,152 with $18,132.50 of actual income.
-The Bluegrass Bowl organizers proclaimed the game a success despite the low attendance and stated that the game would be played again, but it was not.
-The 1959 edition had been scheduled for December 19, but was canceled on November 29 after Alabama and Kentucky both declined invitations, as they had done for the inaugural edition of the bowl.
+The Bluegrass Bowl organizers proclaimed the game a success despite the low attendance and stated that the game would be played again; however, it was not.

+The 1959 edition was scheduled for December 19, but was canceled on November 29 after Alabama and Kentucky both declined invitations, as they had done for the inaugural edition of the bowl.
 Alabama played in the 1959 Liberty Bowl, while Kentucky, having finished the season with a losing record, did not play in a bowl game.